jghilardi/AccountPortal/AccountPortal/readme.txt

-This project is a C# demostration of a console banking application.
+This project is a C# demonstration of a console banking application.

 We can create accounts, deposit and withdraw funds, and login and logout.